 Although the measurement is critical for understanding how ecosystems are affected by drought, development or climate change, there is no easy way for scientists to verify estimates of water use.
-Right now, scientists have to use expensive, bulky laboratory equipment to analyze samples and directly track how much water plants are using.
-But if recent Princeton graduate Ida Posner’s senior thesis project works the way she hopes, that could all change.
+Right now, scientists have to use expensive, bulky laboratory equipment to analyze samples that allow them to directly track how much water plants are using.
+But if Ida Posner's senior thesis project works the way she hopes, that could all change.

-Posner (BSE ’12) has developed a technique to simplify and reduce the cost of water vapor measurements.
-For her senior thesis project, Posner built a small, cylindrical device that could lead the way for scientists to quickly and efficiently measure plant water use.
+Posner, a civil and environmental engineering major at Princeton University, has developed a technique to simplify and reduce the cost of water vapor measurements.
+It is not just a theory: For her thesis project, Posner is building a small, cylindrical device that could lead the way for scientists to quickly and efficiently measure plants' water use.

-To track how much water plants use, the researchers measure isotopes present in water vapor emitted by a plant — a process called transpiration.
-The proportion of isotopes, variations of elements determined by the number of neutrons in an atom, is affected by how the water vapor formed.
+To track how plants use water from the environment, the researchers measure isotopes present in water vapor emitted by a plant — a process called transpiration.
+The proportion of isotopes, which are variants of elements determined by the number of neutrons in an atom, is affected by how the water vapor formed.

-Water vapor created by plants through transpiration has a distinct isotope composition, but this measure is often skewed by organic contaminants that are emitted by the plants.
-It’s possible to remove or account for these contaminants, but that requires laboratory equipment unsuitable for field use.
-Posner’s task was to create a cheap and practical filter to remove these chemicals without disturbing the sample.
+Water vapor created by plants through transpiration has a distinct isotope composition, but this measure is often skewed by organic contaminants, including ethanol and methanol, that are emitted by the plants.
+It's possible to remove or account for these contaminants, but that requires laboratory equipment not suitable for field use.
+Posner's task is to create a cheap and practical filter to remove these chemicals without disturbing the sample.

-In testing her device, Posner first extracted water from a basil plant in Caylor’s Princeton laboratory by mashing up a sample and freeze-drying the water.
-(Another of Caylor’s students, Alice Suh (BSE ’12), worked on a special clamp that can directly collect emitted water vapor.
-Suh, also a civil and environmental engineering major, developed the device as part of her senior thesis project as well.)
+In testing her device, Posner first extracts water from a basil plant in Caylor's Princeton laboratory by mashing up a sample and freeze-drying the water.
+(Another of Caylor's students, senior Alice Suh, is working on a special clamp that can directly collect emitted water vapor.
+Suh, also a civil and environmental engineering major, is developing the device as part of her senior thesis project as well.)

-Posner then had to remove the impurities without damaging the sample.
-To do that, she made a special filter that operates like a car’s catalytic converter.
+Posner then must remove the impurities without damaging the sample.
+To do that, she has made a special filter that operates like a car's catalytic converter.
 Essentially, she took a 5-inch stainless steel pipe and filled it with aluminum pellets coated with a thin layer of platinum.
-She attached air hoses at both ends of the pipe so she could stream the water vapor through.
-The platinum breaks down the organic contaminants, which then remain inside the pipe.
-The vapor emerges from the other end ready for analysis.
-In the field, Posner’s pipe assembly would be attached to a suitcase-sized device that measures the isotopes.
+She attached air hoses at both ends of the pipe so she can stream the water vapor through.
+If all goes according to plan, the platinum will break down the organic contaminants, which will then remain inside the pipe.
+The vapor that emerges from the other end will be ready for analysis.
+In the field, Posner's pipe assembly would be attached to a suitcase-sized device that measures the isotopes.

 Caylor said if Posner's technique works "we will be able to quickly and routinely assess the isotopic composition of plant water use in field settings."

-Currently, laboratory approaches for removing the contamiants that skew the test are not suitable for field use.
-“So Ida is really working on a silver bullet — a method of removing contaminants that can be used either in the field or in the lab.”
+"Right now, there are no methods for addressing organic contamination in the field, and laboratory approaches that have been developed are not suitable for field use," he said.
+"So Ida is really working on a silver bullet — a method of removing contaminants that can be used either in the field or in the lab."